Introduction

 If you pay rent in cash without receipts, or if your landlord refuses to provide proper documentation, you will not be able to claim the rent relief.
 The tax authority may request verification at any time, and undocumented claims will be rejected.

-This is why Barr.
-Festus Adebayo, Executive Director of the Housing Development Advocacy Network (HDAN), emphasized that the new law is "a huge relief for rent payers" but stressed the importance of proper documentation.
+Barr.
+Festus Adebayo, Executive Director of the Housing Development Advocacy Network (HDAN), emphasized that the new law is "a huge relief for rent payers" but stressed that proper documentation remains non-negotiable.

 Step-by-Step Guide to Claiming Your Rent Relief